1974–75 San Diego Conquistadors season

 The 1974–75 San Diego Conquistadors season was the third and final full season of play for the Conquistadors in the American Basketball Association.
 While the team was finally was able to play in the San Diego Sports Arena due to the franchise being able to resolve something with proprietor Peter Graham by this time, the Conquistadors still floundered both on the court and in the box office, with Wilt Chamberlain having left the team's coaching staff after the previous season due to his increasing lack of care in being a head coach without playing basketball on his end.
-They finished fifth in points per game at 109.9, but dead last in points allowed at 115.5 per game.
+They finished fifth in points per game at 109.9, but worst in points allowed at 115.5 per game.
 One of the most notable games they played was against the New York Nets in a quadruple-overtime game on February 14, winning what would become the highest-scoring game in ABA history in a 176–166 final score (which would be the highest-scoring professional basketball game overall (either in the ABA or NBA) until the Detroit Pistons (who previously won the lowest-scoring game in NBA history back when they were the Fort Wayne Pistons) defeated the Denver Nuggets in a 186–184 triple-overtime game in the NBA on December 13, 1983).
 A victory over the Virginia Squires (the worst team of the entire ABA not just during this season, but arguably all time in terms of seasons completed at this time) on March 12 turned out to be their last, as they would lose 11 straight games to end the season, finishing the Western Division dead last and failing to make it to the 1975 ABA Playoffs by 7 games.
 After this season ended, Frank Goldberg (who formerly held ownership interest in the Denver Nuggets) bought the San Diego Conquistadors, assuming the $2 million in team debt that was held at that point in time.
 Goldberg soon renamed the team for the upcoming season, with the team now becoming the San Diego Sails for what would have later become the ABA's final season of play.
 However, the Sails would ultimately fold only 11 games into that brief season of theirs.